nnguyen168/voiceActivityDetector/README.md

 The VAD was implemented on a data set of 1118 segments with the dimension of 72326 (including zero padding). -	The SAE which has the hidden layer with 200 units was trained on 50 iterations with the batch size of 128.
 After 50 epochs, the loss is __0.2018__.
 The binary classifier has two hidden layers 16 units each was trained on 50 iterations with the batch size of 16.

 ![Confusion matrix](https://github.com/BornToWin/voiceActivityDetector/blob/master/confusionMatrix.png)
+As can be seen in the confusion matrix, 106 unvoiced segments were classified correctly and 34 unvoiced segments were classified as voiced segments.
+101 voiced segments were classified correctly and 39 were classified as unvoiced segments.
+### Conclusion
+With a False alarm (FA) of 25.2% and the miss probability of 27%, this VAD architecture shows the possibility of using neural networks as a binary classifier but still needs more modification for accurate use